-User community perception is a crucial aspect of any marine-meteorological (metocean) information sharing or forecasting.
+User community perception is a crucial aspect of any marine meteorological (metocean) information sharing or forecasting.
 Here the word forecast is used broadly to describe current and future earth system dynamics prediction.
-Several studies have established that active collaboration with users is needed to strengthen forecast service development, as a rich source of specific user interest and routines and as a framework for translating user needs into tractable research questions (e.g. Bremer et al., (2019); Lemos, Kirchhoff, & Ramprasad, (2012); Meadow et al., (2015); Vaughan & Dessai, (2014); Vaughan, Dessai, & Hewitt, (2018); Wagner et al., (2020)).
+Several studies have established that active collaboration with users is needed to strengthen forecast service development, as a rich source of specific user interest and routines and as a framework for translating user needs into tractable research questions (e.g. Bremer et al., 2019; Lemos et al., 2012; Meadow et al., 2015; Vaughan et al., 2018; Vaughan and Dessai, 2014; Wagner et al., 2020).
 Codesign of services can help to provide the best information on relevant scales for all users and increase the rates of uptake.
 If user uptake or the enhancement of knowledge do not accompany the dissemination of forecast information, the forecast has limited relevance.
 Operational marine meteorological centres typically serve a wide range of clients with varying needs.
-The effectiveness with which relevant information is communicated to those clients can differ depending on the user's domain knowledge and the utilisation purpose (e.g. Kirchhoff et al. 2013; Lamers et al. 2018; O'Connor et al. 2005; Wagner et al. 2020).
+The effectiveness with which relevant information is communicated to those clients can differ depending on the user's domain knowledge and the utilization purpose (e.g. Kirchhoff et al., 2013; Lamers et al., 2018; O'Connor et al., 2005; Wagner et al., 2020).
 Specific clients often require bespoke solutions not entirely transferable to other users.